 Teff and buckwheat flours are available at health food stores and at ethnic grocery stores, specifically Ethiopian (for teff) and Japanese (for buckwheat) groceries.
 Sucanat, which is evaporated cane juice can also be found at health food stores.
 If you don’t have it, you can use an equal amount of brown sugar, but the graham crackers will be sweeter.

-Adapted from Kim Boyce’s book Good to the Grain, an excellent book if you are interested in baking with alternative flours.
+Adapted from Kim Boyce’s book Good to the Grain, an excellent book if you are interested in baking with alternative and whole grain flours.

 3/4 cup (150 g) sucanat (evaporated cane sugar)